Abhilekhgautam/StAb/README.md

 # Current Implementation Status

- - Function cannot take args
+ - Function can take args now.
  - No concept of Scope ( will be implemented next)
- - Variable Referencing don't check if the var exists (needs scope)
- - Only `int` as a type
+ - Only `int` and `void` as a type.
  - No `for` loop yet, (will be implemented)
  - No class or struct (struct will be implementd)
  - No Array (will be implemented)
  - Has very poor error message
- - Don't generate Native Code, only generates LLVM IR as of now
+ - Doesn't generate Native Code, only generates LLVM IR as of now
  - No Support for println yet.
+ - Checks for the existence of the main function